gm1wkr/Front-End-Experiments/Consta/README.md

 # Consta Patio Bistro Code Sprint
-Personal challange to code a small website from the ground up in two days.
+Personal challange to code a small website wireframe/template from the ground up in two days.
 Emphasis on practicing CSS skills and becoming more comfy with Grid and Flex.
+The secondary goal is to practice self critism and work out what could be done in an iterative fashion.
+Do I have FE dev potential?

 The challange is to replicate the overall feel of [Rachel Andrews' CodePen Demo](https://codepen.io/jlengstorf/pen/wvaQXEr) but with my own spin.

 Code will be hand written and use no frameworks.

 ## The Fictional Bistro
 __Consta Patio Bistro__ is the type of place that serves food on slate and is frequented by young groovy people who wear Beats headphones while slurping on a smoothy.
+They are hip, they are cool and they are really lovely people.

-__The fictional owners, Bob and Maria, are dedicated to their craft and have wicked senses of humour (they told me to make the placeholder text like that, honestly).__
+__The fictional owners, Bob and Maria, are dedicated to their craft, love their customers and each have a wicked sense of humour (they insisted the wireframe placeholders are humorous, honestly!).__

 ## TODO's